seanmcannon/web-module-challenge-objects/README.md

-## Advan ced CSS and Intro to JavaScript
+## Advanced CSS and Intro to JavaScript

 ## Objects